sehlen-bsi/botan-docs/docs/cryptodoc/src/05_09_kyber.rst

 .. warning::

-   The 90s-variants of Kyber that are using AES and SHA-2 are deprecated and will be removed in a future release.
+   The 90s-variants of Kyber that use AES and SHA-2 are deprecated and will be removed in a future release.
    NIST decided not to standardize those variants in their final ML-KEM standard.

 Kyber itself is implemented in :srcref:`[src/lib/pubkey/kyber]/kyber_common/kyber.cpp`.